 As of today, a search of the National Educators Association (NEA) website reveals that there is no inclusion of the Italian internments in their lesson plans.
 It is also absent from the National Council for the Social Studies website at socialstudies.org.
 Search for the Internments of World War 2 on socialstudies.org, and you’ll find that the Japanese internment has a number of prominent entries1.
 Also available on the NCSS website is an Elementary Education level lesson regarding Executive Order 9066.
 The Japanese-Americans are the only group mentioned.
 There is no corresponding material for the Italian or German American internees.
 We are excluded.

-The NEA’s October calendar (since removed) hasn’t listed Italian Heritage Month since it was first publically archived in 2011.
+The NEA’s October calendar (since removed) hasn’t listed Italian Heritage Month since it was first publically tracked in 2011.
 The full 8 year history of that page is available permanently at archive.org.
+The NEA branded monthly reading calendar for October ignores Italian Heritage Month, however their September 2020 and November 2020 calendars celebrate Hispanic Heritage Month and Indigenous Peoples Month.
 Italian History Month is also absent from the National Council for the Social Studies website at socialstudies.org.

 And while Columbus statues come down, Italians in America refuse to demand the removal of FDR’s likeness from our US Dime, or from the many bridges and monuments across our landscape, on the twin principles of historical accuracy and that he had redeeming values.
 FDR’s world is well understood.
 He was human, so he was by nature imperfect.
 He made grave errors, but he led our nation to victory in World War 2.
 Like Columbus, his history is indelible, so he needs to remain in the public eye and part of our collective story.
 FDR’s story is well documented, but we’re just beginning to scratch the surface of Christopher Columbus.
 FDR was a product of his time, and so was Columbus.